blob42/Instrukt/docs/source/quickstart.md

 ### Custom Agents

-Instrukt agents a simple python packages that live in the `agent_modules` folder within the package.
+Instrukt agents are simple python packages stored under the path `$HOME/.config/instrukt/agents`.

 You can create your own agents and share them with others.
+You can also set a custom path in the configuration file `~/.config/instrukt/instrukt.yml`.

+#### Creating a custom agent

+To define a custom agent you need to:

+1. Setup a python package under the configured path. (don't forget the __init__.py file)

+2. Create a `manifest.json`:

+The manifest file must define the following:
+- name: the name of the agent without spaces.
+Must be same as the package name.
+- description: a description that will be displayed in the agents selection menu.
+- version

+3. Create an entry point named `main.py`

+You must create a class that implements the `InstruktAgent` base class.

-Take a look at the `demo` and `chat_qa` agents for examples of how to create your own.
+Take a look at the builtin agents `demo` and `chat_qa` found in the source code under `instrukt/agent_modules` for examples of how to create your own.

 ## User Interface